Kim Chapman, DNP, APRN, FNP-BC

 For over a decade, in addition to working with the Joint Commission as a hospital surveyor and with ACEN as a peer evaluator, Dr. Chapman continues to work in the Emergency Department as a practitioner, all while teaching has become a growing passion.
 Dr. Chapman has experience in many academic formats, brick and mortar, hybrid and online settings.
 This experience has led to a variety of positions in education working with pre-licensure, ADN, BSN, MSN, and DNP level students at multiple community, public, and private schools of higher learning.

-Dr. Chapman is the Curriculum Director for the Online Nursing Program as well as an Assistant Professor at Regis.
-She serves on many committees for the college and her most recent appointment includes membership on the Regis IRB.
+Dr. Chapman is an assistant professor in the online nursing program at Regis College.
+She serves on many committees for the college and her most recent appointment includes membership on the Regis IRB and Faculty Council.
 In addition, to her academic responsibilities, Dr. Chapman will continue her clinical practice in the Emergency Room as a Nurse Practitioner bringing years of experience along with evidenced based practice into the classroom.